 Meet the Brick by Brick Fellows!

 This talented cohort of early-career leaders from across Santa Clara County is building skills, growing their careers, and shaping the future of affordable housing.
-Over the next 10 months, they are focused on policy, leadership, and advocacy in the housing space.
+Over the last10 months, they focused on policy, leadership, and advocacy in the housing space.
 The fellowship supports individuals from low-income backgrounds and communities of color, ensuring that the people creating housing solutions reflect the full diversity of our region—#BrickbyBrick.

 Andrea